adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Then the King and his Steward left the room.
 The hen tucked her head under her wing again and went to sleep.

-In the morning Dorothy and the Lion and Tiger ate break- fast in their rooms, and afterward joined the King in his throne room.
+In the morning Dorothy and the Lion and Tiger ate breakfast in their rooms, and afterward joined the King in his throne room.
 The Nome King opened the door for the machine man.
 Then his Majesty returned to his throne.
 Dorothy was the next.
 She passed through the doorway into the gorgeous rooms of the palace.
 It was a beautiful place; but enchantments lurked in every nook and corner.
 Dorothy walked through all the rooms once more, and examined with care all the objects they contained.
 Timidly she touched an alabaster bowl and said: "Ev."

 "That’s one failure, anyhow," she thought.